JustHelixia/oh-my-posh-Helixia/README.md

 # oh-my-posh-Helxia
-This repo is a place where I share and store my config files oh-my-posh.
+This repo is a place where I share and store my config files for oh-my-posh.

 Oh-my-posh repo: https://github.com/JanDeDobbeleer/oh-my-posh